 - Fostering civic responsibility.

 - Monetary or In-Kind donations are being considered by the CCE.
-In 2022, an hour of service is equal to $25.09 in the state of West Virginia.
+As of April 2023, an hour of service is equal to $26.67 in the state of West Virginia.
 For this reason, to be consistent across tracking and certifications, donations must meet an hour's worth of service to qualify for iServe.

 - If volunteers assist in the collection or distribution of donated goods, the time spent doing so may be tracked as service hours.